How to Appeal a Civil Enforcement Parking Ticket

 £100 (£60 if early)

-Civil Enforcement is an IPC member, not BPA.
-Your appeals escalate to IAS (Independent Appeals Service) at theias.org, not POPLA.
-The process is free and IAS decisions are binding on the operator.
+Civil Enforcement is a BPA member.
+Your appeals escalate to POPLA (Parking on Private Land Appeals) at popla.co.uk.
+The process is free and POPLA decisions are binding on the operator.

 Where Civil Enforcement Operates